 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-- Possible loss of blood in the stomach and intestines
+- Possible loss of blood through the stomach and intestines

 - Stomach pain

-- Lungs and airways
+- Fatigue and weakness

 - Blistering rash

-Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by poison control or a health care provider tells you to do so.
+Seek medical help right away.
+Do NOT make a person throw up unless poison control or a health care provider tells you to do so.

 Before Calling Emergency

-- Patient's age, weight, and condition
+- Person's age, weight, and condition

-- Name of the product (ingredients and strengths, if known)
+- Name of the product (and strength, if known)

 - Time it was swallowed